 Amp Up Your Home Coffee Setup

-Cafés are steadily reopening and grocery store coffee aisles are often ransacked and left barren by caffeine-starved people who’ll do anything for their fix.
+Cafés are closed and grocery store coffee aisles are often ransacked and left barren by caffeine-starved people who’ll do anything for their fix.
 I can just see all those poor bags getting smushed.
 Be still, my heart.
 If I didn’t work at Fresh Roasted Coffee, where I can have as much specialty coffee as I want, I might be joining them—maintaining a six-foot distance at all times, of course.

 The coronavirus (COVID-19) pandemic has likely made hundreds of thousands of people around the world wonder, “hey, could I make my own coffee at home?”
 Yes, absolutely.
 Unfortunately, coffee isn’t as simple as having a mug and some grounds.
 You need a way to brew it, which can admittedly get a little frustrating.
 You have a world of brewers to choose from, but they all behave differently in terms of the grind level needed, the amount of water required, and even the type of cup it produces.

 These are all things you have to figure out.
 If you’re used to getting coffee from your favorite shop, you might be overwhelmed right now, and that’s okay.
 There’s much more to your order than you may realize.
 That more complex “caramel latte” or simple “dark roast, one cream, one sugar,” didn’t just materialize in your mug.
 Shout out to all the baristas who can pull shots like people pull their socks up. #flawless.
 But right now, you are your own barista, unless you’re quarantined with an actual barista.
 In which case, you’re one lucky duck.